mahmudnibir/AutoCommitter/README.md

 ![Platform](https://img.shields.io/badge/platform-linux%20%7C%20macOS%20%7C%20windows-blue)

 ---
+> [!NOTE]
-**⚠️ Note: This project is intended for learning and experimentation.
-Please use it responsibly and ethically.**
+ This project is intended for learning and experimentation.
+Please use it responsibly and ethically.

 ---

 ## 📚 Table of Contents
 - [Overview](#overview)
 - [Features](#features)